ApryseSDK/sharepoint-integration/README.md

       <li>client</li>
       <li>sharepoint-extension</li>
    </ol>
-   <strong>Client</strong> is the project which will host PDFTron Webview and Operating PDF Editing. <br>
+   <strong>Client</strong> is the project which will host PDFTron WebViewer - this is a representation of your cloud-hosted WebViewer instance or your local development environment. <br>
    <strong>Sharepoint-extension</strong> is Sharepoint Extension which is called

-   [Edit Control Block](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions) We add PDFTron Button in Sharepoint Document page so that we can open PDFTron Webviewer externally from sharepoint.
+   [Edit Control Block](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions).
+This extension allows us to add a button to any List View in Sharepoint, such as your document libraries.
+We add `Open in PDFTron` as a menu option to open and process any document in WebViewer.
    ![](https://pdftron.s3.amazonaws.com/custom/test/jack/sharepoint_readme_pics/Screen+Shot+2022-03-14+at+2.02.38+PM.png)

-### Initial Setup
+### Initial Setup - Sharepoint Tenant

-1. Download the git repo and then open the project **sharepoint-extension**.
+1. Clone GitHub repo and then open the project in your development environment.

-2. Firstly, you need to set up the webviewer url in _ExportToDocCommandSet.ts_ file `const pdftronUrl = 'http://localhost:3000'`, if your webviewer is host on <strong>http://localhost:3000</strong> you can set the pdftronUrl, otherwise you could other location where you set the PDFTron Webview.
+2. Open _sharepoint-extension/ExportToDocCommandSet.ts_ and set the WebViewer url in the file - it defaults to your local WebViewer dev environment (`const pdftronUrl = 'http://localhost:3000'`).
+Change this URL to your hosting environment if needed.

-3. Secondly, you need to set **pageUrl** in _config/serve.json_, which is your doucment folder in sharepoint.
-It's just for demo.
-Open <strong>./config/serve.json</strong> file.
-Update the <strong>pageUrl</strong> to match a URL of the list where you want to test the solution.
-After edits your serve.json should look somewhat like:
+3. Secondly, you need to set **pageUrl** in _config/serve.json_, which should point at your document library's Sharepoint URL.
+After you are done, your `serve.json` file should look similar to this:
 ```
    {
       "$schema": "https://developer.microsoft.com/json-schemas/core-build/serve.schema.json",